N000bak/Lenovo-T470s-Clover/README.md

 **Fix Stuttering**

 To solve the jittery mouse, increase the speed with [BetterTouchTool](https://folivora.ai/) to about '8'.
 The touchpad feels almost the same as on my MacBook now, but the scrolling is still slow and awful.
 I will solve it somehow!

-Special thanks to **Romeo Blues** for these tweaks.
-Those improve how the touchpad feels!

-### iMessage / iCloud / FaceTime

-Make sure to following [this guide](https://hackintosher.com/guides/quick-fixes-facetime-icloud-imessage-hackintosh-not-working/) to configure iMessage, iCloud and Facetime properly.

 ## Changelog